Dean of Admission

 - Read anything you can get about those colleges and universities that are high on their list.

-- Make use of every technology available to facilitate the college search: phone, fax, email, the internet.
+- Make use of every technology available to facilitate the college search: phone, fax, email, and the internet.

 - It’s never too early—or too late—to begin financial planning to meet college costs.